Law enforcement in Canada: Uniforms

 Each law enforcement agency in Canada has its own uniform and identity, which must meet provincial or territorial regulations that ensure some consistency between different agencies.
 Although these regulations vary between jurisdictions, there are regional similarities in the Prairies and Atlantic Canada.
 Nationwide, almost every public safety and law enforcement agency equips their members with bulletproof vests, usually worn over the uniform shirt and with title boards (such as "Community Safety Officer" or "Police") that identify their legal status.

-In Alberta, Saskatchewan, Manitoba, and Ontario, and New Brunswick, municipal police officers must wear navy blue dress shirts and navy blue trousers with red trouser piping.
+In Alberta, Saskatchewan, Manitoba, and Ontario, and New Brunswick, municipal police officers are required by provincial regulation to wear navy blue dress shirts and navy blue trousers ornamented with red trouser piping.
 In British Columbia, Prince Edward Island, and Nova Scotia, municipal police officers generally wear royal blue trouser piping instead of red.
 Blue trouser piping is required by regulation in British Columbia, but in practice, this is rarely implemented.
 In Quebec, police officers are not required to wear trouser piping.

 In British Columbia, Newfoundland and Labrador, and the territories, municipal peace officers generally wear navy blue dress shirts and navy blue trousers with red trouser piping.
 In Alberta, peace officers and special constables are generally required to wear light grey shirts and navy blue trousers with matching light grey trouser piping.
 In every other province, there are no consistent regulations for special constables and peace officers except that their uniforms be clearly distinct from those worn by police officers.

 Prior to the widespread use of special constables and peace officers in frontline policing roles, public safety and law enforcement officers had generally similar uniforms regardless of their legal status.
 In the Canadian Prairies, police and peace officers typically wore light grey shirts.
 The Royal Canadian Mounted Police is the only police service in Canada that still uses light grey dress shirts for frontline police officers, although Parks Canada Park Wardens also wear grey dress shirts with dark green trousers.
 In most other provinces, police officers typically wore light blue shirts.
 The adoption of navy blue shirts began in the 1990s and was primarily driven by a desire to make uniforms more professional, as police executives felt that lighter colours showed dirt and sweat too readily.

 Historically, police and peace officers in Canada wore their badges on their caps and were generally required to wear their forage caps at all times.
 In British Columbia, Alberta, and Quebec, this requirement no longer exists, although some police services still require that frontline police officers wear some form of headgear.
 Beginning in the mid-2010s, an increasing share of police forces in Ontario have allowed frontline officers to wear ballcaps instead of forage caps.